-A user can screen the data in the fully interactive mode or download a quality report in HTML/PDF format.
-2. Data Accuracy Check application - at present only observer effect analysis is available.
-A user can display all VMS signals of a chosen vessel and highlight points from trips with on-board observers.
-The methodology used was based on the ICES WKACCU Report 2008, whereas the example of such analysis applied to the Polish data was performed during RCMBaltic 2016.
-Both applications mentioned above are under constant development.
-National database and applications are accessible only within internal Institute's network.
-In comparison to the WP, a substantial progress was made during the sampling year.
-Sampling design documentation were prepared for all sampling schemes as well as data evaluation tools for majority of them.
 2. Sampling design Explain main constraints and/ or steps taken, if 'N' (no) was indicated in Table 5A.
 NA 3.
 Sampling implementation Explain main constraints and/or steps taken, if 'N' (no) was indicated in Table 5A.
 Recording of non-responses and refusals is not applicable in the long distance fishery (pelagic trawlers fishing in NS&EA, CECAF and SPRFMO areas).
-There are limited number of vessels available in these sampling strata and, unless for objective reasons, there are no problem with placing observer on board the vessels - based on written agreements with vessels owners concerned.
+There are limited number of vessels available in these sampling strata and, unless for objective reasons, there are no substantial problems with placing observer on board the vessels - based on written agreements with vessels owners concerned.
 4. Data capture Explain main constraints and/ or steps taken, if 'N' (no) was indicated in Table 5A.
 NA 5.
 Data Storage Explain main constraints and/ or steps taken, if 'N' (no) was indicated in Table 5A.
 Please provide a link if the documented revisions are available and not confidential.
 NA 6.
 Data processing Explain main constraints and/ or steps taken, if 'N' (no) was indicated in Table 5A.
 Imputation is not performed at national level but at Stock Data Coordination level.
 Data are provided to end user "as-is" (as collected, validated and recorded in national database) (max.
 900 words per Region/RFMO/RFO/IO OR sampling scheme) Text Box 5B: Quality assurance framework for socioeconomic data General comment: This box fulfills Article 5 paragraph (2) point (b) of the Decision (EU) 2016/1701.
 This box is intended to specify data to be collected under Tables 5(A), 6 and 7 of the multiannual Union programme.
 Use this box to provide additional information on Table 5B.
 1. Evidence of data quality assurance Within this section MS shall provide information on the methodology used to assure the quality of the data collected, highlighting those aspects where changes have been made during the sampling year.
 Information shall be provided by each sector (Fishing fleet, Aquaculture, Fish processing) for which data was collected and by each data collection scheme.
 In the case where the same quality assurance framework is applied to all sectors or/and all data collection schemes, information can be provided at general level with the indication "all sectors" or "all data collection schemes".
 Fleet In accordance with national regulations, each vessel's owner is legally bound to fill out a questionnaire regarding the economic results of the fishing vessel.
-In order to ensure the maximum number of questionnaires is received, reminders of the obligation to file them were sent by registered mail and phone calls were made to execute the obligation.
+In order to ensure the maximum number of questionnaires is received, similarly to previous years reminders of the obligation to file them were sent by registered mail and phone calls were made to execute the obligation.
 Recommendations of the Lisbon DCF workshop on "statistical issues related to the collection of economic data within the DCF" (i.e. closer cooperation with PO) were taken into account to deal with the non-response problem.
-As the number of returned questionnaires did not reach a planned response rate, calculations were made, based on the questionnaires received.
-Economic data received does not usually exceed 70% of response rate.
-However, all responses were of random character (probability sample), which should ensure the representativeness of the sample.
+As the number of returned questionnaires did not reach a plan of respond rate, calculations were made, based on the questionnaires received.
+Economic data received does not usually exceed 70% of respond rate.
+However all responses were of random character (probability sample), which should ensure the representativeness of the sample.
 Response rates are provided in an Excel table.
 Aquaculture Data are not collected in Poland.